green7ea/blog/README.md

 - function A
   - pop the parameters,
   - use the return value.

-You then jump to that function's address.
-The function does its work and then jumps back to the return address to return control to the caller.
-The caller then removes from the stack:

-- the arguments,
-- the return address.

 This leaves the caller with the return value on the stack.